hrishin/hrishidev/_posts/2025-10-23-nvidia-cuda-gpu-on-kube.markdown

 categories: CUDA, GPU, NVidia
 ---

-# From Silicon to Container: The Complete Journey of GPU Provisioning in Kubernetes

 *A deep dive into how Kubernetes makes GPUs accessible to containers, from bare metal to CUDA applications*

 ---